 Weight and Folded Size

-The Activ3 feels large and heavy compared to the other strollers, earning 5 of 10 for weight and folded size.
+The Activ3 feels large and heavy compared to the other strollers.
 This stroller is 27.1 lbs, making it one of the heaviest in the group (4 lbs heavier than the average) without much to show for it.
 It measures 14,229 cubic inches when folded, which is smaller than some of the other joggers or options that can seat 2, but it isn't even close to being as small as some of the competition that is closer to 6,500 cubic inches.

-The Activ3 is average for quality earning a 6 of 10 for this metric.
-The overall fit and finish are somewhat frumpy and not as sleek as the competition.
+The Activ3 is average for quality with an overall fit and finish are somewhat frumpy and not as sleek as the competition.
 The seat fabric is sort of pleated with rib structures supported by stiff plastic fibers.
 This design could be for heat control, but it snags easily and lots of crumbs, dirt and grime are going to get trapped in the crevices which will be difficult to clean.
 The rest of the fabric on the Activ3 is coarse and feels like plastic.

-The frame looks to be the same as the Chicco Tre, which is nice looking but flexes and has a handlebar that isn't tight enough.
-The tires are foam filled rubber giving you the comfort of rubber without the fear of a flat.
+The frame is nice looking but flexes and has a handlebar that isn't tight enough.
+The tires are foam-filled rubber giving you the comfort of rubber without the fear of a flat.
 The shocks are good and adjustable, but the seat is hard combining several features that come together for only average passenger comfort.